 (Selection from reporting period from 2015)

-Error tickets reduced EVVA launched a quality campaign in 2017 to further reduce the number of customer tickets.
+Error tickets reduced EVVA launched a quality campaign to further reduce the number of customer tickets some years ago.
 As a result of the measures described below, EVVA was able to reduce the number of customer tickets relating to technical questions and problems to less than 1% (see targets).

 New overall test concept Introduced in 2018, this concept is now standard in all EVVA development projects: 1) The majority of checks are carried out as part of module or component tests.
 Here, the smallest units are checked for freedom from defects (e.g. mechanical components or drawings or software modules) 2) The integration test checks the interaction of several components (e.g. an electronic assembly or drilling protection) 3) The system test answers the question: "How well does the product work on its own?" (e.g. a mechanical thumbturn cylinder, the software for an electronic locking system, etc.) 4) The overall system test checks whether the individual products work together smoothly as part of a complete system.
 E.g. the software with the app and the door components 5) Finally, the field test takes place also with selected customers

 "Team 122" –the fire brigade in production Team 122 consists of various EVVA professionals.
 It meets daily and checks current orders: Are there challenges that could jeopardise EVVA’s high quality?
 It quickly organises any missing parts or personnel resources and prioritises important jobs.
 Team 122 masters challenging situations to meet the promised delivery deadline